varun-hulk-sharma/ABC-Fashion-Co/README.md

 This solution uses Person Accounts rather than a separate Account/Contact workaround.
 The package includes the PersonAccount.Retail_Customer record type and the PersonAccount-Retail Customer Layout, which supports the requirement that internal users can later view additional customer profile data on the record page.

-Step 2 – Customer Email and Public Profile Link
+Step 3 – Customer Receives a Unique Link and Completes Their Profile

 Once a new retail customer is created, an automated email is sent to the customer containing a unique link to a public profile page.